 Receive the Settlement Check

 After you sign the release, the insurance carrier will mail the settlement check.
-When you have an attorney working on your case, the check will likely be in their firm’s name and sent to their office.
+When an attorney is working on your case, the check will likely be in their firm’s name and sent to their office.
 Your lawyer can deposit the check and complete a few steps before writing a check in your name.

 Settle Your Debts